exercism/v3/languages/csharp/exercises/concept/nullability/.docs/introduction.md

 b = 6;    // Valid
 ```

-A common mistake is trying to call a method on variable that has been
+A common mistake is trying to call a method on a variable that has been
 set to `null`.
-What happens is that the C# runtime raises an
+This will cause the C# runtime to raise an
-exception called `NullReferenceException` in this situation.
+exception called `NullReferenceException`.

 If you try to compile the following code: